 The City's OPEB unfunded actuarial accrued liability is amortized as a level percentage of projected payroll using a closed thirty-year amortization period that has twenty years remaining as of the latest valuation date.
-The minimum funding target is the ARC, currently estimated at \$7.2 million annually.
+The minimum funding target is the ARC, currently estimated at \$7.5 million annually.
 Pursuant to City Council direction, the City began contributing toward the cost of the UAL both through direct City contributions, as well as employee contributions pursuant to some bargaining unit agreements.
 Payments for both components of the ARC are built into payroll to spread the cost appropriately across all City funding sources.
 Additional voluntary contributions towards the ARC were made in FY 2014 of \$1 million and FY 2015 of \$2 million; however, in an effort to reduce the use of reserves in FY 2016 and FY 2017, additional voluntary contributions were not made.
 In FY 2018, the City reinstated its practice of contributions toward the ARC, in the amount of \$1 million, with additional voluntary contributions in the amount of \$2 million for FY 2019, and \$2.5 million in FY 2020.
 The City had anticipated making a significant voluntary contribution of \$4.0 million in FY 2021; however, due to fiscal uncertainties brought on by the COVID-19 pandemic, Council recommended a reduced contribution of \$1 million during budget adoption.
 During the FY 2021 Mid-Year Review, Council recommended an additional \$1.0 million contribution, for a total voluntary contribution of \$2.0 million in FY 2021.
-In FY 2022, the City met Council's commitment to fully fund retiree medical benefits by making its first full ARC payment.
-The City continues to meet its commitments by fully funding its ARC payment for FY 2023.
+In FY 2022, the City made additional voluntary contributions towards the ARC in the amount of \$4.3 million.
+In FY 2023, the City contributed \$3.5 million to meet the ARC.
+The City continues to meet its commitments by fully funding its ARC payment for FY 2024.

 During labor negotiations in 2017, two employee groups agreed to contribute funding to an irrevocable trust to fund unfunded retiree medical obligations.
-IAFF Local 1909 recognized the continued need to fund retiree medical and agreed that employees represented by Local 1909 would continue to contribute one percent (1%) of base salary (excluding all special pays, allowances, and overtime), to an irrevocable trust to fund the unfunded retiree medical obligations.
+IAFF Local 1909 recognized the continued need to fund retiree medical, and agreed that employees represented by Local 1909 would continue to contribute one percent (1%) of base salary (excluding all special pays, allowances, and overtime), to an irrevocable trust to fund the unfunded retiree medical obligations.
 The contribution made by employees to the trust fund shall be exclusively allocated for the expense of retiree healthcare of its members.
 Hayward Police Officers Association (HPOA) agreed that employees represented by HPOA would begin contributing one percent (1%) of base salary (excluding all special pays, allowances, and overtime) effective July 1, 2018, to an irrevocable trust to fund the unfunded retiree medical obligations for their members.